Positioning Crypto Cities

 Urban histories evidence simultaneously the city’s solid endurance and liquid delicacy.
 Cities are antifragile [5] - they tend to get stronger (and more interesting) through their continual friction and change.

-Key takeaway from city theory: plan for change not immutability of law.
+Key takeaway from city theory: plan for change not immutability.

 3. City ownership